 How to keep your Mac Always clean?

 If you have done all installation of macOS, you must be enjoying the completely new macOS now.
 I believe you also want to keep your Mac clean.
 Let’s say someday your Mac has a lot of Junk Files and Duplicate Photos.
 And there are also many apps you have ever used but you don’t need them anymore.
 I must tell you there is a savior on your Mac!
 Its name is Cleaner One.
 It’s really great to have such a system optimizer.
 In its “Junk Files” feature, it can not only clean temporary files, including logs, mail caches, iTunes and iOS temporary files, etc. Empty Trash for current user but also detect remaining files after deleting apps.

 It also has a function named “Duplicate Files”, which can find duplicate files on your Mac through fast and accurate scanning technique covers your entire home folder.
 Duplicates are selected not only by the file name but also by their contents.
 Files are shown in detailed previews.
 It can also help you decide which copy to delete by presenting “Auto Select” button.

 Duplicates can be sorted by file type and listed in their full route for you to track.
 You can decide which way to clean these files; either by sending them to trash or deleting them permanently.

 However, you must need an intelligent app uninstaller.
-Don’t worry, Dr. Cleaner has this function.
+Don’t worry, Cleaner One has this function.
 It can auto-clean leftovers of deleted apps and manage all the applications installed on your Mac easily.
 When you remove an app you don’t need anymore, it can get rid of all the associated files of uninstalled applications as well.
 Alert you about new updates to installed apps is also its duty.